Nas-matutto/e-commerce_calculator/src/data/post/10-steps-to-launch-an-ecommerce-product.md

 - Make a list of 10 brands who are seemingly doing well in that space.
 Have a close look at the features they offer, their price point, the markets they sell in...
 - Assess their websites.
 Do you identify patterns, do you identify gaps?
 - Have a look at customer reviews.
 What are people saying?
 On their websites but most importnatly social media.
 What do they *love* and what *annoys* them about the product.
-- Go to [Facebook Ads Library](https://www.facebook.com/ads/library/) and search for the brands you've identified.
-This will allow you to see the types of Ads they're running and the features/CTAs they're using to acquire customers.
+- Go to <a href="https://www.facebook.com/ads/library" target="_blank" rel="noopener noreferrer">Facebook Ads Library</a> and search for the brands you’ve identified.
+This will allow you to see the types of Ads they’re running and the features/CTAs they’re using to acquire customers.

 Once you have all of this, figure out your edge: is it your vibe, what's your story, why are you building it?
 Remember people buy from people, not faceless brands.